 So is pre-sell just a propagation of ideas?
 Or is it actually a sale?

 Ideas are powerful things.
 Ideally, an idea is the way to go.
 Also, the problem is that customers aren’t ready to buy when you’re ready to sell.
 And we have to define clearly the concept of “buying” (at least in this context).

 In this context, I mean “buying” as in “buying an idea”.
 Or to put it in a phrase: Customers “buy” before they “pay”.
 If you pre-sell an idea for a while and do it correctly, you will indeed find that the payment step is just a mere formality.
 But is it?

 So you still need to have a sales page.
 Every brand that sells like crazy teaches us that.
 Just because you pre-sell doesn’t mean that the customer can do without the sales page.
 Just because you pre-sell doesn’t mean you don’t create urgency.

 Just because you do all of this, doesn’t mean you sit back and start sipping Piñacoladas.
 There’s also the sales letter.
 The graphics play a role.
 The captions.
 The exact placement of testimonials.
-The clear barrier—you can’t sign up to our courses until you’ve read The Brain Audit.
-All this and more is needed and it’s not just us that are pedantic about this level of detail.
+The clear barrier—you can’t sign up for our courses until you’ve read The Brain Audit.
+All this and more is needed, and it’s not just us that are pedantic about this level of detail.
 Every organisation that sells well goes into the same intricate detail.

-Pre-sell is in the detail.
+Pre-sell is in the detail

 Without pre-sell you need hoopla.
 And if you don’t get hoopla, you don’t get enough sign ups or sales—and this is the same for a product or a service.